 This will change for applicable program solicitations when TMA designation occurs and Metro COG receives a direct allocation of federal funding.
-Metro COG will then be able to select directly from the prioritized list of projects for applicable programs however, funding considerations and fiscal constraint become much bigger factors in the selection process.
+State DOTs will still administer the funding sources however, Metro COG will be able to select directly from the prioritized list of projects for applicable programs.
+Funding considerations and fiscal constraint become much bigger factors in the selection process after TMA designation.